niklasramo/tikki/README.md

 // You can also remove and add active phases dynamically.
 If you are using
 // TypeScript you just need to make sure all the phases you will be using are
-// provided to the Ticker constructor.
-So let's set "b" and "d" (in that order)
+// defined in the AllowedPhases type when instantiating the ticker.
+So let's set
-// to phases.
-What happens here is probably what you'd expect - listeners are
+// "b" and "d" (in that order) to phases.
+What happens here is probably what
-// kept intact and the ticker will keep on ticking as usual, but only the
+// you'd expect - all listeners are kept intact and the ticker will keep on
-// listeners for "b" and "d" phases will be emitted on every animation frame.
-So
+// ticking as usual, but only the listeners for "b" and "d" phases will be
-// only "b" would be console logged on every animation frame as we have not
+// emitted on every animation frame.
+So only "b" would be console logged on
-// added any listeners for "d" yet. ticker.phases = ['b', 'd'];
+// every animation frame as we have not added any listeners for "d" yet. ticker.phases = ['b', 'd'];

 // Removing listeners from a phase is as simple as providing the phase and the